 Following are some short-term management options which provide financial rewards as well as prevent animal welfare problems during extended dry conditions.

 - A highly variable climate means you need to maintain maximum flexibility in adjusting herd size to match feed supply with feed demand.

 - The higher your rainfall variability the lower your breeder numbers should be in relation to your total cattle numbers.
 In highly variable rainfall regions many producers have transitioned entirely from a breeding enterprise to a more flexible and profitable steer turnover operation.

 - The higher the rainfall variability the higher the requirement for annual wet season spelling.
 For example, in the Mount Surprise area it is recommended to spell 20% of your country per year.
-In the Boulia region it is recommended to spell 40% of your country per year.
+In the Boulia region, this figure is 40%.

 - Establish trigger points to reduce cattle numbers based on your rainfall records.
 For example, in the Northern Gulf a common trigger point is the end of February.
 If the wet is poor, adjust numbers.
 Sell, agist or send cattle to a feedlot.
-At Easter, if the season is still poor then adjust numbers again for a serious reduction in cattle numbers, while they are still in saleable condition.
+At Easter, if the season is still poor, adjust numbers again for a serious reduction in cattle numbers.
+At this time, the cattle will still in saleable condition.

 - Bare paddocks struggle to grow grass when it rains.
 Retain some break of season stubble and ground cover in paddocks to maximise pasture growth and minimise runoff.

 - Wean calves off lactating cows to reduce their nutrient requirements.